561-475-1831

 How Personal Injury Settlements Are Paid Out

 Some people believe that after settling a personal injury claim, they can walk away from the negotiating table one day and cash their checks the next.
 Unfortunately, that isn’t how settlements generally work.
-There is a process for how personal injury settlements are paid out.
+A process exists for paying out personal injury settlements.

 Our West Palm Beach personal injury lawyers want you to understand the settlement payout process, so you know exactly where your compensation is going.